Clinic Managers/Lead Therapists

 Daniel P. Fogarty PT, MPT

 Dan, a 1994 graduate of Shenandoah University, holds a Master of Science in Physical Therapy.
 Dan’s area of clinical expertise is in orthopedic/sports physical therapy.
 He has taken extensive post-graduate coursework in manual therapy, sports medicine, and orthopedics.
-Dan is also certified in Trigger Point Dry Needling through Kinetacore.
+Dan is certified in Trigger Point Dry Needling level 1 & 2 through Kinetacore.
+Also, Dan is FMT certified through Rocktape in Kinesiology taping for injuries and althletic performance.
 He is a member of the American Physical Therapy Association (APTA) and a member of the sports/orthopedics therapy section.
 Dan works closely with many of the local orthopedic doctors, as well as, primary care physicians.
 In 2002, Dan established Orthopedic Rehabilitation Associates with one clinic on Austin Bluffs.
-Today, ORA has grown to 5 facilities serving Colorado Springs and the surrounding areas.
+Today, ORA has grown to 5 facilities serving Colorado Springs and Monument.
 Dan oversees all 5 facilities.
 In Dan's spare time he enjoys spending time with his wife and daughter.
 Dan is an outdoor enthusiast and enjoys hiking, dirt bike riding and skiing.

 Chad Ansell PT, DPT

 Richard “Chad” Ansell is a 2000 graduate of Regis University.
 He holds a Master of Science in Physical Therapy and has completed a number of post-graduate manual therapy courses.
-Chad is also certified in Trigger Point Dry Needling through Kinetacore.
+Chad is certified in Trigger Point Dry Needling through Kinetacore.
+Also, Chad is FMT certified through Rocktape in Kinesiology taping for injuries and althletic performance.
 Chad completed his Doctorate in Physical Therapy in the spring of 2005.
 He specializes in orthopedic physical therapy with a focus on spine and extremity rehabilitation.
 He coordinates with local physicians in the evaluation, assessment and prescription of orthotics to optimize lower extremity biomechanics for walking and recreational activities.
 Chad was raised in Colorado Springs and is committed to providing Physical Therapy services that are unmatched in this community.
 He is the manager of the clinic at 6160 Tutt Blvd.

 Frankie DeKalb PT, MSPT